Update: All section updated with Q1 2022 sales figures and latest market cap values.

 Despite the semiconductor shortages and the pandemic, Tesla customers’ excitement remained unfettered.
 In 2021, the brand reported 936,172 deliveries, the highest for any EV maker in the world.
 Model 3 and Y spearheaded this charge with combined sales of 911,208 units worldwide—the more expensive Model S and X combined for 24,964 deliveries.

 SAIC Motor or the Shanghai Automotive Industry Corporation has been the largest carmaker in China for 16 years straight regarding volumes sold.
 In 2021, the group sold 5.81 million cars in China; 732,646 were NEVs, making it one the world’s largest electric car companies.
 Its subsidiaries MG Motor and Maxus sold more than 50,000 new energy vehicles in Europe, Australia, and New Zealand.
-SAIC runs multiple joint ventures with Volkswagen, General Motors, Iveco, and Wuling to sell its models in China and abroad.
+In the first five months of 2022, the group has sold 1.75 million vehicles globally, of which 301,451 were new energy vehicles (BEV, HEV, PHEV and FCEV).

 With MG Motor and Maxus, SAIC already has a strong presence in Europe.
 The group said in February 2022 that it plans to sell 120,000 vehicles in Europe under the MG Motor and Maxus brands.
 Europe will be SAIC’s first overseas market with over 100,000 sales if it achieves this target.
 According to the brand’s records, 679,000 vehicles were sold outside of China last year, and it claims that SAIC Motor makes one of every three Chinese cars sold abroad.